Last Updated on January 3, 2025 by Kimberly Stroh

 When you’re planning a vacation around these southern cities to visit, consider the most budget-friendly way to travel: by bus or train.
 If you don’t ming giving up some privacy and sharing a public space, these methods are reliable and cost-effective.
 So many travelers opt out or easily forget about these two, but you can save so much money this way.

-25 Best Southern Cities To Visit In 2022 (As A Family)
+25 Best Southern Cities To Visit In 2025 (As A Family)

-Pack your bags and add to your travel bucket list, these are the must-do southern cities to visit as a family.
+Pack your bags and add to your travel bucket list, these are the must-do Southern cities to visit as a family.

 Charleston is right on the coast, with plenty of museums and kid-friendly attractions to explore.